vitest-dev/vitest/docs/guide/index.md

 git clone https://github.com/antfu-sponsors/vitest.git
 cd vite
 pnpm install
-cd packages/vite
+cd packages/vitest
 pnpm run build
 pnpm link --global # you can use your preferred package manager for this step
 ```

-Then go to the project where you are using Vitest and run `pnpm link --global vite` (or the package manager that you used to link `vitest` globally).
+Then go to the project where you are using Vitest and run `pnpm link --global vitest` (or the package manager that you used to link `vitest` globally).

 ## Community